mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 "This is my first *last* ... first log since radio silence at apogee.
 I passed through the obscura unscathed.
 Whether this was an intentional gesture or, *heh*, just dumb luck, I...
 I don't know."

 "Of course, you know by now, that the obscura is surrounding all of Ara like a shell.
-Not just our own corner of the sky."
+Not just our own corner of the sky.
+Even if we could blast away the portion nearest us, something else would come to fill it up.
+We never stood a chance."

+With a sniffle, thi adjusted haeself in the craft.

 "When I look out the window, All I see is light.
 I can't look for very long.
 It's so bright."